Leo-Aqua/Realtime-motion-camera/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Credits
-This program was inspired by Posy on YouTube.
+This program was programmed by me and inspired by Posy on YouTube.
 Special thanks to Posy for sharing their knowledge and expertise.